obiwanus/focus-zig/LOG.md

 # TODO
-- Add cursors to editors and implement editing
+- Switch editors by ctrl+alt+arrow
+- Make viewport follow cursor with a smooth scrolling
 - Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)
 - Multiple cursors